 At the end of last month, I did the unthinkable.
 I deactivated my personal Facebook account.
 One reason for this, I admit, was mild laziness.
-Facebook’s Timeline was set to roll out on more profiles, and I had no desire to sort through hundreds of pictures to choose what giant cover photo would soon define me to my 1,000+ friends.
+Facebook’s Timeline was set to roll out on more profiles, and I had no desire to sort through hundreds of pictures to choose what large cover photo would soon define me to my 1,000+ friends.
 I was also feeling a bit claustrophobic because of the social network’s constant clutter and frequent changes.
 I needed to go through and “clean house,” but then the laziness kicked in again.
 On top of this, a large percentage of my day-to-day job is spent on Facebook, so visiting the site in my free time was at the bottom of my to-do list.

 I’m sure we all know that person who sits on Facebook for a disgusting amount of time every day, borderline stalking past boyfriends or arrowing through photo after photo into the wee hours of the morning.
 Thankfully, that’s never been me.
 Still, I felt this urge to remove myself from the network altogether and simply not have to worry about any of it.
-I have a rather large network of friends and acquaintances from my hometown in the Midwest, college on the West Coast, and summer camps spread throughout the United States that I attended growing up.
-However, I truly felt that the people whose lives I cared about the most would keep in contact with me outside of Facebook, and I could pull the plug without any major consequences.
+I have a rather extensive network of friends and acquaintances from my hometown in the Midwest, college on the West Coast, and summer camps spread throughout the United States that I attended growing up.
+However, I truly felt that the people whose lives I cared about the most would keep in contact with me outside of Facebook, and I could pull the plug without any significant consequences.
 And then I was liberated.

 I haven’t been on my personal Facebook for over a month now, and I really don’t feel like I am missing out.
-Any shocking occurrences or interesting stories that I would normally have read about on Facebook I still hear through word of mouth.
+Any unexpected occurrences or exciting stories that I would usually have read about on Facebook I still hear through word of mouth.
 My own best friend didn’t even notice I was missing from the site for three weeks!
 I have found myself spending a bit more time on Twitter, a platform that I have been using for years, on which I can read interesting articles, follow news stories, and converse with other like-minded users.
 Some of my Facebook friends have even sought me out on Twitter.

 I know I am not the only one who suffers from Facebook fatigue.
 Just this past weekend, I noticed “RIP Facebook” trending on Twitter.
 The tweet stream was filled with people berating Facebook and its recent updates.
 I have seen many people with that far-off gleam in their eye as they talk about one day deleting their Facebooks.
-Yet, understandably, it can be a big commitment to take that step.
+Yet, understandably, it can be a significant commitment to take that step.

 For anyone who has ever thought about taking a break from the overwhelming social network, I say go for it.
-If and when you do take a break from the site, whether permanently or temporarily, remember that there is life outside the digital space.
+If and when you do make a break from the site, whether permanently or temporarily, remember that there is life outside the digital space.
 You can be more productive – get more exercise, read more books, and grab a drink with an old friend.
 You may even be less likely to be depressed!
 And you will definitely spend less time sitting like a zombie in front of the computer screen.
 As for myself, I imagine my absence from the network is only temporary.
 I don’t intend on reactivating my profile anytime soon, but to say that I will never return might be a stretch.
 So to my friends and acquaintances that I really do only communicate with on Facebook…don't worry.
 I’ll be back someday.